Karumi/project-quality-assurance/ios-quality-assurance.md

 These are no hard rules, but we encourage them as we wrote this document based on our experience doing consultancy projects and in-house project.

-Although is written having in mind that the reader will be using Swift, most of the advice can be easily adapted to Obj-C.
+Although this document is written having in mind that the reader will be using Swift, most of the advice can be easily adapted to Obj-C.

 ## Feature kickstart ##